trampgeek/moodle-qtype_coderunner/README.md

-That example ignores the use of the combinator template, which in the case of the built-in C function question type builds a program with multiple *printf* calls interleaved with printing of a special separator.
+That example ignores the use of the combinator template, which in the case of the built-in C function question type builds a program with multiple `printf` calls interleaved with printing of a special separator.
 The resulting output is then split back into individual test case results using the separator string as a splitter.

 ### Built-in question types

-The file <moodlehome>/question/type/coderunner/db/questions-CR_PROTOTYPES.xml
+The file `<moodlehome>/question/type/coderunner/db/questions-CR_PROTOTYPES.xml`
-is an moodle-xml export format file containing the definitions of all the built-in question types.
-During install, and at the end of any version upgrade, the prototype questions from that file are all loaded into a category CR_PROTOTYPES in the system context.
+is a moodle-xml export format file containing the definitions of all the built-in question types.
+During installation, and at the end of any version upgrade, the prototype questions from that file are all loaded into a category CR\_PROTOTYPES in the system context.
 A system administrator can edit the those prototypes but this is not generally recommended as the modified versions will be lost on each upgrade.
-Instead, a category LOCAL_PROTOTYPES (or other such name of your choice) should be created and copies of any prototype questions that need editing should be stored there, with the question-type name modified accordingly.
+Instead, a category LOCAL\_PROTOTYPES (or other such name of your choice) should be created and copies of any prototype questions that need editing should be stored there, with the question-type name modified accordingly.
 New prototype question types can also be created